ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01L_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 [[start:3043540][end:3079560]] All of which tell us that the world we see is a projection that's being written on our boundaries by a process that we have no access to except the procedure of active inference or the procedure of science, which is to formulate predictive models and test them by doing things in the world and seeing how the world responds.

 51:21 [[start:3081360][end:3085260]] So that's it for this session.

-[[start:3087200][end:3097250]] The first discussion session which Andrew is going to lead will be the 3 June at this same time, i.e. 05:00 European time.
+[[start:3087200][end:3097250]] The first discussion session which Ander is going to lead will be the 3 June at this same time, i.e. 05:00 European time.
 [[start:3098180][end:3102960]] And then my session number two will be in mid June.
 [[start:3103700][end:3111910]] And if you look at the course website, there's this subsidiary website for interactive Q and A.
 [[start:3112360][end:3132060]] And I invite everyone to post questions and discuss them and hope that we'll have an interesting exchange and that everyone will come to sort of an understanding of what was talked about today through discussion.